castorini/pyserini/docs/experiments-msmarco-v2-unicoil.md

 However, we measure recall at both 100 and 1000 hits; the latter is a common setting for reranking.

 These results differ slightly from [the regressions in Anserini](https://github.com/castorini/anserini/blob/master/docs/regressions-msmarco-v2-doc-segmented-unicoil-0shot.md) because here we are performing on-the-fly query encoding, whereas the Anserini indexes use pre-encoded queries.
-To reproduce exactly the same results in Anserini, use the pre-encoded queries by setting `--topics msmarco-v2-doc-dev-unicoil`.
+To reproduce the Anserini results, use pre-encoded queries with `--topics msmarco-v2-doc-dev-unicoil`.

 ## Reproduction Log[*](reproducibility.md)